 These fellas acknowledged us and walked right to the fence, but preferred not to be touched.

-We thought we heard a creek but didn’t see one, although we did see willows.
-Sometimes the wind sounds like running water, and it did get very windy for quite a while.
-We finally found this one place where we could see the creek.
-This is Sage Creek, life-giving water in this arid, windy terrain.We now enter Custer National Forest and begin our journey up once again.
 See Sage Creek Road at the base of the mountain over there?
 Look at the amazing colors in the dirt and rock.
 The red is hematite (iron oxide).
 The green is glauconite, an iron potassium phyllosilicate (mica group) mineral that is not very weather resistant and crumbles easily.
-Doesn’t look very crumbly from here, just a red and green mountain that’s beautiful in the morning sun.
+A red and green mountain that’s beautiful in the morning sun.

 There’s Big Pryor Mountain with an elevation of 8,786 feet, the second tallest mountain in the range.
 East Prior Mountain, which is further up the road, is 40 feet higher.

 Now here is a wonderful sight.
 As we turned a sharp switchback, there was a grouse in the road so we stopped.
-Sure enough momma stepped out onto the road between us and her youngster.
+Sure enough, momma stepped out onto the road between us and her youngster.

-Now we begin six miles of gravel road classified as marginal gravel, were the definition of gravel becomes anything from small stones to stones I’d rather get out of the car and roll off the road than drive over, not to mention the gullies and water-flow ruts on a steep enough grade where I could not stop to take a pic.
+Now we begin six miles of gravel road classified as marginal gravel, were the definition of gravel becomes anything from small stones to stones I’d rather get out of the car and roll off the road than drive over.
+Not to mention the gullies and water-flow ruts on a steep enough grade where I could not stop to take a pic.
 When two miles per hour is too fast to drive, you are tackling a challenging road!

-This area is just amazing.
-In the spring this gorge must be a raging river carving out the sandstone as it races down to Bighorn Lake, which we can see looking east all along this road.Bighorn Lake is part of the Bighorn Canyon National Recreation Area, a trip we must make another day for sure!
-Plus, on the way we might see the Pryor Mustangs which live in the southern Pryors.
+On this journey we might see the Pryor Mustangs which live in the southern Pryors.
 These wild horses are believed to be descendants of the Colonial Spanish Horse or Spanish Mustang, which is considered a rare and endangered breed.
 Well, we made it!
 From this perspective the road doesn’t look all that bad, but glad to be back on somewhat smaller gravel, not rocks and ruts.

 The land is turning very red as we continue on.
 There’s Vermillion Valley.
 It is a Chugwater Formation and it is red due to oxidation of iron minerals in the rocks.
 I’ve heard people say the mountains are rusting and that’s why they are red.
 Well, in a way they are right.

 As I walked up this hill it was a surprise that what I thought would be red sand was just very hard ground.
-The views in every direction are just beautiful with this dark red dominating the landscape.
+The views in every direction are just beautiful with dark red dominating the landscape.

-It is always a good idea to turn around to see what you are missing in the other direction, or see what is coming up behind you.
-In this case we see the road we will be following a few more miles to our turn west.
 See the white on the hilltops to the right?
 That is gypsum, usually soft and fine grained.
 Gypsum is relatively water soluble so ordinarily would not last long on surface rocks, however, this areas is so arid that we see it on ridge lines and on those small hills.

 All these shrubs are junipers.
 Fascinating that they survive in this bone-dry environment while the sage, which loves this environment, is stunted.
 Perhaps it is the type of soil.